axiomatic-cmd/prompteng-kit/README.md

 Skill file that loads at chat start, codifying security rules, session initialization, the 7-Part Prompt Framework, and session-persistence protocols.
 Readable by both humans and AI sub-agents.
 Intended for software engineers and the agents they orchestrate.

-> `prompteng` is a deliberate misspelling of "prompting," alluding to prompt engineering.
+> `prompteng` is a deliberate misspelling of "prompting", alluding to prompt engineering.

 ## Contents